MicrosoftDocs/mesh-docs/mesh/overview.md

 **Co-presence** can lead to spontaneous moments of conversation or even just the deepened connection of a shared experience.
 Mesh allows you to focus on what matters: people, conversations, and a unique shared space.

-## Make Teams meetings immersive or host a Mesh event?
+## Immersive spaces in Teams or Mesh events?

 |**[Immersive spaces in Teams](#what-can-you-do-in-immersive-spaces-in-teams)** |[**Mesh events**](#what-can-you-do-with-the-mesh-application)  |
 |:---------|:---------|